 HOW TO APPLY

-1. How did a gender analysis and feminist framework inform your work?
+- How did a gender analysis and feminist framework inform your work? (maximum 100 words)

-3. What long-term impact do you hope to have with your writing on raising awareness of issues facing women and girls in Canada?
+- What long-term impact do you hope to have with your writing on raising awareness of issues facing women and girls in Canada? (maximum 100 words)

-The jury will review applications in April and the award will be presented at the 17th Annual CJF Awards on June 4, 2014 at The Fairmont Royal York in Toronto.
+The award will be presented at the CJF Awards on June 8, 2017 at The Fairmont Royal York in Toronto.

 The Canadian Journalism Foundation is proud to present this award in association with: